IsacKun220/com1001/FAQ.md

   [Sequel](https://sequel.jeremyevans.net/documentation.html), and
   [RSpec](https://relishapp.com/rspec).

-  * *Use Google!* If you're unsure how to do this, or want to be more effective at using Google to find answers to programming questions, watch this video – "[Art of Googling as a Programmer](https://www.youtube.com/watch?v=JIV7wuihew8)" – for some tips.
+  * *Use Google*.
+If you're unsure how to do this, or want to be more effective at using Google to find answers to programming questions, watch this video – "[Art of Googling as a Programmer](https://www.youtube.com/watch?v=JIV7wuihew8)" – for some tips.
 It's Python-centric, but the principles apply to any programming language – and pretty much anything